lukaszmadrzynski/Website-Update/content/pages/why-us.md

             flexDirection: col
       - type: FeaturedItem
         title: Private Group Adventures
-        tagline: 'A More Meaningful China Travel Experience:'
+        tagline: 'A More Meaningful Travel Experience:'
         subtitle: This is the item subtitle
         text: |
           Learn from the tutorial and build your first awesome Netlify site.